 A spirit of innovation and creativity, strong community support, and expert collaborative efforts with trusted networkers are the key factors that allow Catholic Charities to achieve successful outcomes for refugees in the areas of self-sufficiency and financial stability.
 Catholic Charities Refugee Resettlement has the refugees’ best interests at heart and has been recognized for its efforts and dedication by both the National Office in Washington, D. C., and the local United Way.
-The program has received awards of excellence for three consecutive years.
+The program has received awards of excellence for two consecutive years.

 Catholic Charities Refugee Resettlement Program (CCRRP) has provided primary refugee resettlement services in Southeast Minnesota since 1975, under the direction of the United States Conference of Catholic Bishops (USCCB) and the United States Department of State (DOS).
 CCRRP is committed to provide newcomers with services that lead to employment, self-sufficiency, and community integration.
 CCRRP provides direct case management and several service provisions, including assistance with stable housing, medical access, education for children and adults, and cultural/transportation/budgeting orientations, which assist families in adjusting to a new culture and environment.
 Individualized support and networking with appropriate services are provided in order to equip newcomers with the tools and skills needed to become vital, contributing members of the community.
 We recruit and train volunteers to mentor and befriend newcomers as they adjust to life in the United States.